(I38) Endocarditis, valve unspecified

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the progression of the chorioretinal disorder and to improve the vision of the patient.
+Main goal of the treatment: To reduce the risk of serious complications and improve the patient's prognosis.

 Icon